Contact our Compass Student Services

 Students concerned about their ability to meet Satisfactory Academic Progress guidelines as outlined in this policy should contact a Financial Aid Advisor for information and an Academic Advisor to help develop an academic plan.

 The qualitative standard relates to cumulative Grade Point Average (GPA) and is verified by the Registrar's Office.
-A minimum cumulative 2.0 GPA for undergraduate students and 3.0 GPA for graduate students are required in order to receive financial aid, which is reviewed at the end of every semester (see below).
+A minimum cumulative 2.0 GPA for undergraduate students and 3.0 GPA for graduate students is required in order to receive financial aid, and is reviewed at the end of every semester.

-The quantitative standard relates to the number of units that must be completed over a specific period of time and is based on the number of units successfully completed within any given number of terms attended, regardless of whether or not financial aid was received.
+The quantitative standard relates to the number of credits that must be completed over a specific period of time and is based on the number of credits successfully completed within any given number of terms attended, regardless of whether or not financial aid was received.
 The quantitative standard is verified by the Office of Financial Aid at the end of every semester.

-Example: A bachelor's degree requires 120 credits, and a student would reach the 150% maximum time limit at 180 credits (150% of credits required for the degree).
+Example: A bachelor's degree requires 120 credits, and a student would reach the 150% maximum time limit at 180 attempted credits.

 For financial aid satisfactory academic progress purposes, credits are counted for completed courses in which students receive a grade of D- or higher.
 Credits are not counted for courses in which the student receives a grade of F or I (incomplete); these courses count toward the total attempted credits.